Mental Health Awareness has never been more important than this year.

 That isn’t the case today.

-In 2020, Mental Health America of Putnam County (MHAoPC) is proud to share and explore topics that can help you build your own set of #Tools2Thrive.
+Started in May 2020, Mental Health America of Putnam County (MHAoPC) is proud to share and explore topics that can help you build your own set of #Tools2Thrive.
 These areas include: recognizing and owning your feelings; connecting with others; finding the positive after loss; eliminating toxic influences; creating healthy routines; and supporting others – all as ways to boost the mental health and general wellness of you and your loved ones.
-We are adding to this section daily to deliver timely resources for all these subjects.
 We’re so happy to be able to share these!

 Even More Online Resources